wittn-git/EDO-scheduling/README.md

 - [x] Write count runs
 - [x] Write tablerization of count runs in numerical analysis
 - [x] Add numerical analysis to the result file
-- [] Fix error in calculation of starting robustness
+- [x] Fix error in calculation of starting robustness
-- [] Think about changes in the experiment parameters: more combinations, more runs, changes restriction of parameters
 - [] Rerun tests
+- [] Think about changes in the experiment parameters: more combinations, changes restriction of parameters
 - [] Write the result section of the paper
 - [] Write the conclusion of the paper (and future work)
 - [] Think about title and keywords of the paper